marios-zindilis/zindilis.com/docs/a-byte-of-python-2/index.md

 ==================

-This book on Python 2 was first written by [Swaroop C H](http://swaroopch.com/) in 2003, and was initially just titled *A Byte of Python*.
-However, since the author then wrote another book with the same title, for Python 3, it's worth separating the two by appending Python's version number in the end.
+This book on Python 2 was first written by [Swaroop C H](http://swaroopch.com/) in 2003, and it was initially just titled *A Byte of Python*.
+However, since the author then wrote another book with the same title for Python 3, it's worth separating the two by appending Python's version number in the end.

 The book is copyrighted by its original author,